nateansel/iOS-11-icons/README.md

 If you have any suggestions, create an issue, and if you have any fixes or tweaks, create a pull request.

-**NOTE:** Several icons changed in small ways in iOS 11 beta 4.
-Please bear with me while I update the already created icons to match the new styles.

 ## Icons completed
 This list is prioritized by the icons that have been changed majorly in iOS 11.